timothylevi/kardinal/README.md

 Run `rake` (or `bundle exec rake`) to see model tests.

 ## Todo
+### Currently working on:
+* *Update responsiveness of updated views to look good on all screen sizes.*
 * Finish formatting forms and buttons to be consistent with updated layout.
+### For the future:
 * Add JS to flash messages to allow users to remove them without having to refresh the page.
-* Update responsiveness of updated views to look good on all screen sizes.
 * Finish updating help-tips; make sure they are on ALL pages (missing: Users/new, Sessions/new, Petitions/edit, Victories/index)
 * One or two spots where queries are not optimized.
 * Separate help-tips into Backbone Views for better organization.
 * Refactor code smells (CommentsController#create, RecipientsController#create, SessionsController#create)
-* Refactor Recipient::self_images to separate out into a class and instance method
+* Refactor Recipient::set_images to separate out into a class and instance method
 * Write integration tests

 ## Contact